Transposition cipher: Rail Fence cipher

 (The cipher has broken this ciphertext up into blocks of five to help avoid errors.
 This is a common technique used to make the cipher more easily readable.
 The spacing is not related to spaces in the plaintext and so does not carry any information about the plaintext.)

 Scytale

-The rail fence cipher follows a pattern similar to that of the scytale, (pronounced "SKIT-uhl-ee") a mechanical system of producing a transposition cipher used by the ancient Greeks.
+The rail fence cipher follows a pattern similar to that of the scytale, (pronounced /ˈskɪtəliː/ or /ˈskaɪteɪl/) a mechanical system of producing a transposition cipher used by the ancient Greeks.
 The system consisted of a cylinder and a ribbon that was wrapped around the cylinder.
 The message to be encrypted was written on the coiled ribbon.
 The letters of the original message would be rearranged when the ribbon was uncoiled from the cylinder.
 However, the message was easily decrypted when the ribbon recoiled on a cylinder of the same diameter as the encrypting cylinder.
 Using the same example as before, if the cylinder has a radius such that only three letters can fit around its circumference, the cipherer writes out: